systemsdk/docker-symfony-api/docs/development.md

 ```

 ### Composer tools
-To normalize or validate your composer.json you can use next local shell commands:
+To normalize or validate your composer.json, you can use next local shell commands:
 ```bash
 make composer-normalize
 make composer-validate
 ```

-If you need to find unused packages by scanning your code you can use next local shell commands:
+If you need to find unused packages by scanning your code, you can use next local shell commands:
 ```bash
 make composer-unused
 ```

-In order to check the defined dependencies against your code you can use next local shell commands:
+In order to check the defined dependencies against your code, you can use next local shell commands:
 ```bash
 make composer-require-checker
 ```